jtebert/juliaebert.com/static/about-me.md

 *Photo of self*

 I am a PhD candidate in computer science at Harvard University.
 I am a member of the Self-organizing Systems Research group, where I study bio-inspired collective robotics with Prof. Radhika Nagpal.
-I am also a Department of Energy Computational Science Graduate Fellow (DOE CSGF)
+I am also a Department of Energy Computational Science Graduate Fellow (DOE CSGF).

 *Read my full CV*